michal-h21/make4ht/INSTALL.md

 ## Prerequisites

 You need a teX distribution such as TeX Live or Miktex.
-It must include `tex4ht` system and `texlua` script.
+It must include `tex4ht` system, Noto fonts and `texlua` script.
 All modern distributions include it.
 You also need [Pandoc](http://pandoc.org/) in order to make the documentation and `latexmk`, which should be included in your TeX distro.